-ODVGENERIC and ODVCF5 collections can be converted into the new ODVCF6 collection format using the Collection>Properties>Convert to ODVCF6 option.
+ODVGENERIC and ODVCF5 collections can be converted into the new ODVCF6 collection format using the Collection > Properties > Convert to ODVCF6 option.

-The properties of an open ODVCF6 collection may be modified using the Collection> Properties options.
+The properties of an open ODVCF6 collection may be modified using the Collection > Properties options.
 There are three sub-options, General, Meta Variables, and Data Variables.
 With the General option you may define the field of the data (GeneralField, Ocean, Atmosphere, Land, IceSheet, SeaIce, Sediment), the type of the data (GeneralType, Profiles, Trajectories, TimeSeries) and the primary variable used to sort the data.
 The data field and type entries are not used presently.
 Future ODV versions, however, may offer different sets of derived variables depending on the data field, or may apply different default plotting styles depending on the data type.

 The Meta Variables and Data Variables options allow modifications of the metadata and data variable sets.
-This includes adding new variables, deleting existing ones, reordering the variables or changing the properties of the variables.
-The properties of a variable that may be modified are data type, byte length as well as the quality flag schema used for the variable's quality flags.
-Note that the first twelve meta-variables are mandatory and that they may not be deleted or re-ordered.
+This includes adding new variables, deleting existing ones, re-ordering the variables or changing the properties of the variables, such as, data type, byte length as well as the quality flag schema used for the variable's quality flags.
+Note that the first twelve meta-variables are mandatory and that they may not be deleted or reordered.

 Some modifications, such as changes of the collection's data field, data type, or the labels, units, and number of decimal places of variables, are simple changes that can be dealt with by recording the new entries in the collection's settings or variables files.
 Adding or deleting variables, changing the collection's primary variable or altering the data type or quality flag schema of a variable are critical changes that require a complete re-writing of the metadata and data files of a collection.
-You should make a backup copy of the entire collection (for instance by using the Collection>Copy option) before applying critical collection changes.